lusarz/tetris/README.md

 # tetris
 I decided to write this code after reading book about Design Patterns in Java.
 Application is not ready yet.

-I will be very thankful for code review, feedback or some suggestions.
+I will be very thankful for code review, feedback or some suggestions on lukasz.usarz@softarea.pl

 ## To run application: